-Under the Act on the State Statistical Service, companies have to provide certain statistical data to the State.
+Under the State Statistical Service Act, companies have to provide certain statistical data to the State.

-The Statistical Office is responsible for data collected, which is protected from any misuse.
-Statistics are regularly published through various media by the same body.
+The Statistical Office secures the collection, processing and storage of statistical data, which is protected from misuse.
+Statistics are regularly published through various media by the same authority.

 You have to supply data only when requested (normally upon receipt of a letter) and at your own cost.
 Financial penalties are applied in case of incomplete or incorrect data or delays.